adolgert/Quarton.jl/README.md

 Queueing models in continuous time.
 Build and run a queueing model.

-This is a research code in order to follow along with a book called _Performance Modeling and Design of Computer Systems: Queueing theory in action_ by Mr Harchol-Balter.
+This is a research code in order to follow along with a book called _Performance Modeling and Design of Computer Systems: Queueing theory in action_ by Mor Harchol-Balter.